metaception-code/python_flood_stickers/README.md

 # How to work's with it?

+* Pull Requests *
 - Open Pull Request with your favourite sticker and we will add him :)

+Or you can create your own sticker-pack:

+- Open Stickers bot on telegram
+- Git clone this repo
+- Publish all files to bot and be cool =)